JoeSz/Exopite-Simple-Options-Framework/README.md

 * After multilanguage compatibility the <b>options array did changed.</b><br>
 from `unique[field-id]` to `unique[current_lang][field-id]` where:<br>
 if multilang plugin installed, then the selected language, otherwise WordPress installed language.

-The Framework is fully functional (accoding our tests) but the refactoring not yet done, some changes will come.

 ### DESCRIPTION